abhilashjp/lookupapp/docs/country/india.md

 ## Overview

 Indirect taxes in India is called GST (Goods and Services Tax).
 It came into effect in July 2017.
-It replaced the several indirect taxes such as VAT, excise duty, services taxes etc.  Read [more](https://cbic-gst.gov.in/pdf/01062019-GST-Concept-Status.pdf)
+It replaced several indirect taxes such as VAT, excise duty, services taxes etc.  Read [more](https://cbic-gst.gov.in/pdf/01062019-GST-Concept-Status.pdf)

 ## Registration

 The registration in GST is PAN based and State specific.
 Supplier has to register in each of such State or Union territory from where he effectssupply.
 A person registered in one State is considered ‘unregistered person’ outside the State.

-If a person has unit in SEZ or is a SEZ developer and also unit in domestic tariff Area (i.e. outside the SEZ) in the same State, then he has to take separate registration for his SEZ unit / as a SEZ developer as a separate place of business of him.
+If a person has unit in SEZ(Special Economic Zone) or is a SEZ developer and also unit in domestic tariff Area (i.e. outside the SEZ) in the same State, then he has to take separate registration for his SEZ unit / as a SEZ developer as a separate place of business of him.
 The GST law does not have the facility of centralized registration for units across multiple states.

 Read [more](https://www.cbic.gov.in/resources//htdocs-cbec/gst/51_GST_Flyer_Chapter1.pdf)